Large deviations of one-hidden-layer neural networks: Proofs for Theorem -- quenched LDP

 This can be shown by proceeding as in the proof of Lemma \ref{lem:th_gr} (iii).
-Using the inequality $a b \le e^a + (b\log b - b + 1)$ for $a,b\ge 0$ from \cite[equation (2.9)]{dupuis} we compute
+Using the inequality $a b \le e^a + (b\log b - b + 1)$ for $a,b\ge 0$ from \cite[Equation (2.9)]{dupuis} we compute

 where the finiteness follows with \ref{DCOMP}.
 The second term containing $\|(1,z)\|$ can be handled similarly.
-The rest of the proof is a simplified version of the proof of Lemma \ref{lem:weak_convergence_truncation}, which we omit here. \enp
+The rest of the proof a simplified version of the proof of Lemma \ref{lem:weak_convergence_truncation}, which we omit here. \end{proof}